 That plunge was sparked by the announcement that Astrana would buy Prospect Health, an integrated care delivery system that includes a licensed health care service plan, primary care and specialist groups, a pharmacy asset, a hospital, and another MSO.
 All told, the Prospect network includes 3,000 primary-care providers and 10,000 specialists who provide care to roughly 610,000 members in four states.
 The deal, for $745 million, will be paid in both cash and a nearly $1.1 billion senior secured bridge.
 As a result, Astrana says its debt position should grow from $420 million at the end of Q3 to roughly $1.1 billion.

 And yet, Wall Street remains overwhelmingly bullish on ASTH shares, believing Astrana’s acquisitive streak—the company just closed on another purchase, of fellow MSO Collaborative Health Systems, in October—will ultimately work out in its favor.
-Of the dozen analysts covering the stock, 10 call ASTH a Buy, while the remaining pair are sidelined at Hold.
-And while long-term earnings growth estimates sit at 18% annually—less than most other entries on this list—it sees revenues sprinting ahead by an average of 39% across the next two years.
+Of the 11 analysts covering the stock, eight call ASTH a Buy, while the remaining three are sidelined at Hold.

-“We continue to view ASTH as a core healthcare growth stock, as we believe the primary care model is set for material disruption over the coming years,” say William Blair analysts Ryan Daniels and Jack Senft, who rate the stock at Outperform (equivalent of Buy).
-“We note that the company is also the most profitable entity in our value-based care coverage universe, and recent M&A and partnership activity should only augment the company’s near- and longer-term growth outlook, in our view.
+“We continue to view ASTH as a core healthcare growth stock, as we believe the primary care model is set for material disruption over the coming years,” say William Blair analysts Ryan Daniels and Jack Senft, who rate the stock at Outperform.
+“We also believe that Astrana’s positive macro tailwinds, myriad growth drivers, and scalable business model will drive material expansion in both top- and bottom-line results going forward.”

 1. Nvidia